 Flash Fiction story of a rookie FBI agent being schooled by a thirty year veteran.

-After months of exhaustive investigation, FBI SAC Harris barks an order at a rookie agent.
+After months of exhaustive investigation, FBI SAC Harris shouts at a rookie agent.
 “Agent Marx, take Mr. Fanning into custody.”

 “I can’t do that, sir.”